Michael Jackson's Estate Pays Tribute 10 Years After His Death

 "He is more important than ever," the statement continued.

-The Estate then looked back at Jackson's philanthropic efforts, which it referred to as "the true measure of Michael."
+In addition, the Estate looked back at Jackson's philanthropic efforts, which it referred to as "the true measure of Michael."

 "He comforted the unfortunate at hospitals, in long-term care facilities and at halfway houses," the statement continued.
-"He equipped Neverland Rand with medical facilities to accommodate patients seeking refuge from their lonely hospital rooms, and thousands came.
+"He equipped Neverland Ranch with medical facilities to accommodate patients seeking refuge from their lonely hospital rooms, and thousands came.
 He visited troops on bases around the world serving their country.
 Guinness World Records acknowledged his efforts with an award for Most Charities Supported by a Pop Star."

 It also recalled Jackson's career highlights, which included his numerous no. 1 albums and singles.